mizansyed/Vagrant-Puppet-Ruby-Passenger-Nginx-Mongodb/README.md

 ===========================================

-Vagrant to control and provision machines, mainly for development purpose.
+Vagrant to control and provision machines, mainly for Ruby development purpose.

-NOTE: This plugin requires Vagrant 1.3+ (rather it built with Vagrant 1.3)
+NOTE: This plugin requires Vagrant 1.3+ (rather it built with Vagrant 1.3).

 It installs